alyssonfranklin/b2b-agents/engineering/enterprise-integration-architect.md

 ---
 name: enterprise-integration-architect
-description: Use this agent when you need to design and implement complex enterprise system integrations for B2B applications.
-This agent specializes in Salesforce, HubSpot, Microsoft 365, Google Workspace, ERP systems, and other critical business software integrations.
-Handles API orchestration, data synchronization, webhook management, and enterprise-grade integration patterns.
+description: Use this agent when you need to design and implement complex external enterprise system integrations for B2B applications.
+This agent specializes in connecting your platform with Salesforce, HubSpot, Microsoft 365, Google Workspace, SAP, Oracle ERP, and other critical third-party business software.
+Handles external API orchestration, data synchronization with enterprise systems, webhook management for third-party services, and enterprise-grade integration patterns.
 Examples:

 <example>
 Context: B2B SaaS needs bidirectional Salesforce integration for enterprise client